truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/AddingISCSIShares.md

    f.
 Do not change **LUN RPM** when using Windows as the initiator.
 Only change **LUN RPM**  in environments where you need accurate reporting statistics for devices that use a specific RPM.

-   g.
-The **Read-only** checkbox is not selected by default.
+   g. **Read-only** is disabled by default.
 Select to prevent the initiator from initializing this LUN.

    h.
 In the **Type** section, select the extent type from the **Extent Type** dropdown.
       **Device** provides virtual storage access to zvols, zvol snapshots, or physical devices.